-Given that nothing ever stands still — that consumer demand, the supply of resources and labor, and technological knowledge are continually changing — a socialist planned economy would be left without the rudder of economic calculation to determine whether what was being produced and how was most cost-effective and pro?table.
+Given that nothing ever stands still — that consumer demand, the supply of resources and labor, and technological knowledge are continually changing — a socialist planned economy would be left without the rudder of economic calculation to determine whether what was being produced and how was most cost-effective and profitable.

-Socialist and even some pro-market critics of Mises have sometimes ridiculed his supposed extreme language that socialism is “impossible.”8 But by “impossible” Mises simply meant to refute the socialist claim in the nineteenth and early twentieth centuries that a comprehensive centrally planned economy would not merely generate the same quantity and quality of goods and services as a competitive market economy, but would far exceed it.
+Socialist and even some pro-market critics of Mises have sometimes ridiculed his supposed extreme language that socialism is “impossible.”
+But by “impossible,” Mises simply meant to refute the socialist claim in the Nineteenth and early Twentieth centuries that a comprehensive centrally-planned economy would not merely generate the same quantity and quality of goods and services as a competitive market economy, but would far exceed it.
 Socialism could not create the material paradise on earth the socialists had promised.
 The institutional means (central planning) that they proposed to achieve their stated ends (a greater material prosperity than under capitalism) would instead lead to an outcome radically opposite to what they said they wanted to achieve.

-Certainly incentives motivate the private entrepreneur.
+Certainly, incentives motivate the private entrepreneur.
 If he fails to do better than his rivals, his income will diminish and he may eventually go out of business.
-But the private entrepreneur, as much as the central planner, would be “?ying blind” if he could not function within a market order with its network of competitive prices.
+But the private entrepreneur, as much as the central planner, would be “flying blind” if he could not function within a market order with its network of competitive prices.

 Central Planning versus Rational Planning

-The pricing system is what gives rationality — an ef?cient use of resources — and direction to society’s activities in the division of labor, so that the means at people’s disposal may be successfully applied to their various ends.
-Central planning means the end to rational planning by both the central plan-ners and the members of society, since the abolition of a market price system leaves them without the compass of economic calculation to guide them along their way.
+The pricing system is what gives rationality — an efficient use of resources — and direction to society’s activities in the division of labor, so that the means at people’s disposal may be successfully applied to their various ends.
+Central planning means the end to rational planning by both the central planners and the members of society since the abolition of a market price system leaves them without the compass of economic calculation to guide them along their way.

-The chaos of the Soviet economy was centered in the lack of a real price system and therefore a method of economic calculation.
-There could not be a real price system in the Soviet Union because it would have required the reversal of the very rationale for the socialist system, on which the Soviet rulers’ power was based — government control and central planning of production.
-And they could not set their network of arti?cial prices at levels comparable to those in some Western countries, because it would have made clear just how misguided their entire planning and distribution process actually was.
+The chaos of the Soviet economy was centered on the lack of a real price system and, therefore, a method of economic calculation.
+There could not be a real price system in the Soviet Union because it would have required the reversal of the very rationale for the socialist system on which the Soviet rulers’ power was based — government control and central planning of production.
+And they could not set their network of artificial prices at levels comparable to those in some Western countries because it would have made clear just how misguided their entire planning and distribution process actually was.

-Thus along with the inherent irrationality of the central planning system due to the lack of real prices were the weakened incentives for the ordinary Soviet citizen to be industrious and creative in the of?cial economy, as well as the perverse incentives of the political system in which personal gain was achieved through a near-total disregard for the interests of the wider society.
+Thus, along with the inherent irrationality of the central planning system due to the lack of real prices were the weakened incentives for the ordinary Soviet citizen to be industrious and creative in the official economy, as well as the perverse incentives of the political system in which personal gain was achieved through a near-total disregard for the interests of the wider society.
 That the Soviet planners had agendas other than serving consumers only further distorted the system.
-Just how misdirected and inef?cient the use of resources were under socialism only became clear after the Soviet Union collapsed and a limited market economy emerged in Russia.
+Just how misdirected and inefficient the use of resources were under socialism only became clear after the Soviet Union collapsed and a limited market economy emerged in Russia.